 This includes all the complaints that firms report to us.
 The total number of complaints is split into:

 A complaint is resolved where the complainant has indicated acceptance of a response from the firm.
 Neither the response nor the acceptance needs to be in writing.
-In many cases, firms will be able to resolve a complaint by the following business day and it will therefore not be covered by the complaints reporting rules.
+In many cases, firms will be able to resolve a complaint by the following business day.
 A review of complaint handling in certain banking groups found that 60% to 80% of all complaints were resolved within this timetable.